bbauska/w3.CSS3-Succinctly/README.md

 <h6 align="center"><i>Figure 58: W3.CSS Social media template</i></h6>

 If you are looking for an easy-to-use, free CSS framework with lots of examples, templates, and online documentation, W3.CSS is certainly a worthwhile contender.

+<h6>...the end</h6>
+<h6>Created 8/1/2024 1:00am</h6>
+<h6>Last Updated 10/17/2024 10:04pm</h6>